 “Five years this May,” said Charles.
 “Why?”

 Ted nodded.
-“And how many properties have you sold since?” said Ted.

-“Oh, er… good question,” Charles said, counting on his fingers and muttering names.
+“And how many properties have you sold since?”“Oh, er… good question,” Charles said, counting on his fingers and muttering names.
 “I would say around thirty.”

 “Thirty,” said Ted as I watched on, unsure which way this was heading.